jaumemy/macheight-sampleproject/README.md

 The URL is not paginated, and it's ok to load the entire dataset into memory at once.
 All pages include a navbar with 2 items: "Player List" and "Player Matches"

-It is expected that this can be completed in 1-3 hours.
-If it's taking longer than that, please reach out.
-It's possible we mis-scoped it, and I don't want anyone spending a full day on this.

 # Player List Page